fallen-icarus/cardano-swaps/GettingStarted.md

 the address.

 ##### Calculate the required beacon names to mint
-One-way swaps require two beacons: the trading pair beacon and the offer beacon.
+One-way swaps require three beacons: the trading pair beacon, the offer beacon, and the ask beacon.

 ```Bash
 # Get the policy id for the one-way swap beacons.